 The permittee must not knowingly render inaccurate any required monitoring device or method.
 [OAR 340-218-0050(3)(a)(E)]

-Methods used to determine actual emissions for fee purposes must also be used for compliance determination and can be no less rigorous than the requirements of OAR 340-218-0080.
+The permittee must use the same methods to determine compliance as those used to determine actual emissions for fee purposes and can be no less rigorous than the requirements of OAR 340-218-0080.
 [OAR 340-218-0050(3)(a)(F)]

-Monitoring requirements must commence on the date of permit issuance unless otherwise specified in the permit or an applicable requirement.
+The permittee must comply with the monitoring requirements on the date of permit issuance unless otherwise specified in the permit or an applicable requirement.
 [OAR 340-218-0050(3)(a)(G)]

 Facility-wide Monitoring

-At least once each week for a minimum period of 30 minutes, the permittee must visually survey the plant for any sources of excess fugitive emissions0.
-For the purpose of this survey, excess fugitive emissions are considered to be any visible emissions that leave the plant site boundaries.
-The person conducting the observation does not have to be EPA Method 9 certified.
-However, the individual should be familiar with the procedures of EPA Method 9, including using the proper location to observe visible emissions.
+At least once each week for a minimum period of 30 minutes, the permittee must visually survey the plant for any sources of excess fugitive emissions.
+For the purpose of this survey, excess fugitive emissions are considered to be any visible emissions that leave the plant site boundaries for more than 18 seconds in a six-minute period.
+The person conducting the observation must follow the procedures of EPA Method 22.
 If sources of visible emissions are identified, the permittee must:

-immediately take corrective action to minimize the fugitive emissions, including but not limited to those actions identified in condition 5; or
+immediately take corrective action to minimize the fugitive emissions, including but not limited to those actions identified in Condition 5; or

-conduct a Modified EPA Method 9 (see page 2 of the permit) test within 24 hours;
+develop a DEQ approved fugitive emission control plan upon request by DEQ and implement the plan whenever fugitive emissions leave the property for more than 18 seconds in a six-minute period;

 The permittee must maintain a log of each nuisance complaint received by the permittee during the operation of the facility.
 Documentation must include date of contact, time of observed nuisance condition, description of nuisance condition, location of receptor, status of plant operation during the observed period, and time of response to complainant.
 A plant representative must immediately investigate the condition following the receipt of the nuisance complaint and a plant representative must provide a response to the complainant within 24 hours, if possible.
 This condition is only enforceable by the state.
 [OAR 340-218-0050(3)(a)]